 To better support student’s advising needs, we strongly recommend prospective students contact an advisor to obtain up-to-date information on the ABSN program and review transfer coursework.

-To schedule an advising appointment for the ABSN program, please contact 702-968-5964 or toll-free at 877-885-8399.
+To schedule an advising appointment for the ABSN program (Roseman University’s Accelerated Bachelor of Science in Nursing), please contact 702-968-5964 or toll-free at 877-885-8399.
 Interested students may also visit Roseman University’s ABSN microsite to obtain information and request additional information.

 Yes, the Test of Essential Academic Skills (TEAS) is required.